A Brief Overview of What Happened

 May 18-20, 2018: SJCAAI hosts the inaugural off-campus Little 500 / Spring Homecoming weekend at the Jasper County Fairgrounds.
 While no race was held this year, several hundred Pumas attended, and several camped for the weekend.

 June 9, 2018: The Phoenix Team hosts the inaugural "Purple Tie Dinner" to raise funds for campus renovations.
-The dinner, which featured Coach Mike Ditka as a guest speaker, raised $95,000, which was earmarked for renovations to Schwieterman Hall.
+The dinner, which featured Coach Mike Ditka as a guest speaker, raised $95,000, which is earmarked for renovations to Schwieterman Hall.

 Summer 2018: The City of Rensselaer runs water to the Rensselaer campus, replacing a dated and failing system.